-If you own your home or are thinking about buying one, are you prepared for the costs associated with fixing it if something goes wrong?
+If you own your home or are thinking about buying one, are you prepared for the repair costs if something goes wrong?

-Money expert Clark Howard says that every homeowner needs to be prepared to deal with the home repair issues — small or large — that are bound to come up eventually.
+Money expert Clark Howard says that every homeowner needs to be prepared to deal with home repair issues, large or small, that are bound to come up eventually.

 Why Saving Money for Home Repairs Is Key to Your Financial Security

 “People who’ve only ever lived in apartments think of just picking up the phone and saying, ‘Hey, I’ve got a problem with whatever!'”
 Clark says.

 “But homes depreciate over time, not appreciate.
 People think that a home increases in value.
 But it’s actually the land that a house sits on that may well increase in value over time,” Clark says.
 “The actual house itself — the structure — requires continual tender loving care, maintenance and repair.”

 For that reason, Clark says it’s key that you establish a home fix-it fund to make sure you have the funds to pay for that upkeep and repair without going into or adding to your debt.
 He also has a very simple formula for figuring out how much you need to save.